gpo/grassroots/docs/vision.md

+# Vision

-# Vision for a Canvassing Tool for the Green Party of Ontario
+Why we're building a Canvassing Tool for the Green Party of Ontario.

 ## Customized tools for Green Party in the Canadian political context